jrobio/lutris_installers/Star Trek: The Next Generation - A Final Unity/README.md

 ## Acknowledgements

-- [Trek Core](https://www.trekcore.com/) for maintaining accurate and obscure information and media about all things Star Trek.
-- [MyAbandonware](https://www.myabandonware.com) for keeping old games alive and providing excellent install instructions in the comments.
 - [Greg Kokanosky](http://gregory.kokanosky.free.fr/v4/) for creating nrg2iso.
+- [MyAbandonware](https://www.myabandonware.com/game/star-trek-the-next-generation-a-final-unity-3qm) for keeping old games alive and for the helpful community.
+- [Trek Core](https://gaming.trekcore.com/finalunity/) for maintaining accurate and obscure information as well as media about all things Star Trek.